 Spanish Vocabulary Origins

-Prior to the arrival of the Romans around 210 BC, those who lived on the Iberian peninsula, which would later become Spain, spoke Paleohispanic languages such as Basque and Iberian.
+Prior to the arrival of the Romans around 210 BC, those who lived on the Iberian peninsula, which would later become Spain and Portugal, spoke Paleohispanic languages such as Basque and Iberian.
 The new arrivals from Rome brought with them a colloquial form of Latin that was slowly but surely picked up by natives of the area.
 By the Ninth Century, a precursor of modern Spanish was in widespread use.
 The language evolved significantly after the Middle Ages and was influenced by Romance languages like Portuguese and Catalan.
 French, Italian and Arabic also played roles in the development of what is known as modern Spanish, and many Spanish phrases and words have roots from those and other languages.

 English Vocabulary from the Spanish Language